Alexander-OE/Alexander-OE/README.md

 Software Engineer
 -----------------
-* 🧑‍💻  I'm interested in Blockchain
+* 🧑‍💻  I'm interested in web2 & web3
 * 🤝  I'm open to collaborating on projects ReactJS or NodeJs
 * ✉️  You can contact me at [egbealexander05@gmail.com](mailto:egbealexander05@gmail.com)
 * ⚡  Fun fact: I like to watch movies and listen to music😎